ZenIDTeam/ZenID-ios/README.md

 ```

+## Defining the Scanning Area

+Sometimes, it is necessary to move the scanning area away from the center.
+Starting from ZenID 4.3.13, you can define your custom scanning area.
+For this purpose, the `CameraView` includes a public parameter, `scanningArea: CGRect`, which defines the area.

+There are a few rules to consider.
+This area must be within the UI coordinates of the parent `CameraView`.
+You can, of course, compute the area numerically, but the ideal solution is to compose the UI with a transparent UIView that is a child of the `CameraView` being used.
+When using AutoLayout, this functionality will easily guarantee that the scanning area is placed reasonably within the parent.

+It is important to set `scanningArea` before calling `configure(:)` on a ZenID controller or before starting the process.
+If you need to set `scanningArea` later, please restart the controller by calling either `stop()` and `start()`, or `configure(:)`.

+Be aware that you are responsible for setting the proper `scanningArea` after a screen rotation.
+For example, you can do this inside `viewDidLayoutSubviews:`.
+Eventually, restart the controller to reset video recording if this happens while using FaceLiveness or checking Hologram.

+Please note that this functionality will be improved later by removing the necessity to crop the image.

 ## Usage - Lightweight

 ### DocumentController

 Use `DocumentController` for scanning documents.
 You can configure the behaviour and also build custom UI based on the delegate of the controller if needed or you can just use our built-in UI that is provided.

 ```swift
 // Configuration